-This study strongly indicates that the multidisciplinary rehabilitation program in ICU has beneficial outcomes for the patients.
-Unfortunately, not all ICU units have multidisciplinary professionals, namely rehabilitation physicians, physiotherapists and rehabilitation nurses, available to integrate this kind of programme on the ICU daily routine.
-However, there is growing evidence that the rehabilitation on the ICU can play a major role on the patient recovery, thus leading to less days of hospitalization and better outcomes.
-In this sense, cost-effectiveness studies should be conducted to evaluate the possible benefits associated with the inclusion of these professional in the ICU multidisciplinary teams.
+This study strongly indicates that the multidisciplinary rehabilitation programme in the ICU has beneficial outcomes for the patients.
+Unfortunately, not all ICU units have multidisciplinary professionals, namely rehabilitation physicians, physiotherapists and rehabilitation nurses, available to integrate this kind of programme into the ICU daily routine.
+However, there is growing evidence that rehabilitation in the ICU can play a major role in patient recovery, thus leading to fewer days of hospitalisation and better outcomes.
+In this sense, cost-effectiveness studies should be conducted to evaluate the possible benefits associated with the inclusion of these professionals in ICU multidisciplinary teams.

-In conclusion, this randomized clinical trial presents beneficial results of a multidisciplinary rehabilitation program in COVID-19 patients hospitalized in ICU and adds evidence that the implementation of rehabilitation programs in ICU could result in beneficial outcomes for the critical ill patients.
+In conclusion, this randomised clinical trial presents beneficial results of a multidisciplinary rehabilitation programme in COVID-19 patients hospitalised in the ICU and adds evidence that the implementation of rehabilitation programmes in the ICU could result in beneficial outcomes for critically ill patients.